pachyderm/pachyderm/doc/deployment/azure.md

 Server Version: version.Info{Major:"1", Minor:"7", GitVersion:"v1.7.9", GitCommit:"19fe91923d584c30bd6db5c5a21e9f0d5f742de8", GitTreeState:"clean", BuildDate:"2017-10-19T16:55:06Z", GoVersion:"go1.8.3", Compiler:"gc", Platform:"linux/amd64"}
 ```

+**Note** - Azure AKS is still a relatively new managed service.
+As such, we have had some issues consistently deploying AKS clusters in certain availability zones.
+If you get timeouts or issues when provisioning an AKS cluster, we recommend trying in a fresh resource group and possibly trying a different zone.

 ## Deploy Pachyderm

 To deploy Pachyderm we will need to: